A-Barroso/MSc-Dissertation/README.md

-If you use this code in your research, please cite it as follows:
+**If you use this code in your research, please cite it as follows.**

 **Author:** Alexandra Barroso